malaknasser812/Linked-stack/README.md

 # By Malak Nasser
 ## Linked-stack
-This is implementation of stack by using single linked lists
+This is implementation of template stack by using single linked lists